cloudycarnegie/Insight/README.md

 # Insight
-Using Random Forests to predict optimum locations for solar famrs
+Using Random Forests to predict optimum locations for solar farms